jasonwebb/2d-space-colonization-experiments/README.md

 ## Implementation notes

 See `./core` for common modules:
-* `AuxinSource.js` - location of a single source of auxin growth hormone
+* `Attractor.js` - location of a single source of auxin growth hormone or other growth-promoting influence
-* `Network.js` - manages the growth of vein segments based on auxin sources and provided bounds and obstacles
+* `Network.js` - manages the growth of nodes based on attractors and provided bounds and obstacles
 * `Path.js` - arbitrary path consisting of points, used for either constraining growth ("bounds") or defining areas for growth to avoid ("obstacle").
-* `SourcePatterns.js` - functions for generating auxin sources arranged in various patterns (grids, noise, etc)
+* `AttractorPatterns.js` - functions for generating attractors arranged in various patterns (grids, noise, etc)
-* `VeinNode.js` - a single point in a vein
+* `Node.js` - a single point in a branch

 A couple additional helper modules are also included there:
 * `KeyboardInteractions.js` - a structure for handling common keyboard commands that every sketch should have